ton-blockchain/tvm-specification/README.md

 - [TASM](https://github.com/ton-blockchain/tasm) — Assembler and disassembler implementation for TVM bitcode in pure TypeScript tested on 100k real contracts from blockchain

+## Examples

+This repository includes practical examples demonstrating how to use this specification:

+- [Simple TVM Disassembler (Go)](examples/golang/tasm-go/) — Minimal implementation (200 lines of core deserialization logic) showing how to create a TVM bytecode disassembler using the specification.

 ## Development

 [`data/`](data) directory contains a set of files with description for all instructions.
 This description doesn't